encgoo/Kubernetes/README.md

 implemented using [bloom filter](Minikube/Docker/Flask/BloomFilter/README.md) in python.

 ## Final output
-The output of this POC is a python Flask server running is a docker container hosted in a local Kubernetes cluster managed by minikube.
+The output of this POC is a python Flask server running in a docker container hosted in a local Kubernetes cluster managed by minikube.

 User can use the online spell checker via a browser or through the RESTful API.